 Why do children get so many immunisations?

-A number of immunisations are required in the first few years of a child’s life to protect the child against the most serious childhood infectious diseases.
+A number of immunisations are required in the first few years of a child’s life to protect them against some of the most serious childhood infectious diseases.
 The immune system in young children does not work as well as the immune system in older children and adults, because it is still immature.
-Therefore more doses of the vaccine are needed.
+Therefore, more doses of the vaccine are needed.

 Where you can have your child immunised

 Immunisations can be provided by your doctor, immunisation clinics, local councils, community child health nurses and some hospitals.

 Although generally quick, getting immunisations can be painful for your child.
 The best way you can make it as painless as possible is to hold your child, and soothe and comfort them.
 Breastfeeding can also help reduce pain.
 There are a number of other techniques you can use to reduce the pain your child might experience.